kecbigmt/dx-publishing-website/src/pages/en/products/scratch-activity-card-book.md

     purchaseAltLabel: ""
     description___md: |
       **Including Coding Cards**
-      * Animate a Character: キャラクターのいろいろな動きを再現することでアニメーションの基本の動き作りを体験します
+      * Animate a Character: You can experience the basic movement making of animation by reproducing various movements of the character.
+      * Let's Dance: You can experience making dance scene animations that arrange music and dance choreography.
-      * Let's Dance: ミュージックとダンスの振り付けをアレンジしたダンスシーンのアニメーション作りを体験します -
+  -
     title: Create a Story / Video Sensing
     meta: Author: Natalie Rusk, Scratch Team / Translatior: Tetsushiro Oyama / Publisher: DX Publishing / Publiciation date: May 15, 2020 / Size: A5(Full Color) / Print Length: 44 pages / ISBN：9784910209036 / Proce: 770JPY without TAX